GudaLab/GAIN-BRCA/GAIN-BRCA_README.md

-# Rewrite the formatted GAIN-BRCA README with corrected code block formatting
-corrected_readme = """# GAIN-BRCA

-A Graph-Based Explainable AI Framework for Breast Cancer Subtype Classification Based on Multi‑Omics
+### A Graph-Based Explainable AI Framework for Breast Cancer Subtype Classification Based on Multi‑Omics

 ---